Money Remittances Improvement Act of 2014: Background

 A remittance is a transfer of money by a foreign worker to an individual in his or her home country.
 Money sent home by migrants competes with international aid as some of the largest financial inflows to developing countries.
 In 2012, according to the World Bank Report, $401 billion went to developing countries (a new record) with overall global remittances at $514 billion.

 Remittances are playing an increasingly large role in the economies of many countries, contributing to economic growth and to the livelihoods of less prosperous people (though generally not the poorest of the poor).
 According to World Bank estimates, remittances totaled US$414 billion in 2009, of which US$316 billion went to developing countries that involved 192 million migrant workers.
 For some individual recipient countries, remittances can be as high as a third of their GDP.
 As remittance receivers often have a higher propensity to own a bank account, remittances promote access to financial services for the sender and recipient, an essential aspect of leveraging remittances to promote economic development.
 According to some social scientists remittances have social significance that extends well beyond the mere financial dimensions.

 Provisions of the bill

-According to a summary written by the House Republicans, "H.R.
-4386 authorizes the Secretary of the Treasury, with respect to complying with monetary instrument transaction reporting requirements, to rely upon examinations conducted by the relevant state supervisory agency if: 1) the category of financial institution is required by state law to comply with federal requirements; or 2) the state supervisory agency is authorized to ensure that the financial institution complies with federal requirements."
+According to the summary provided by House Republicans, H.R.
+4386 grants authorization to the Secretary of the Treasury regarding compliance with monetary instrument transaction reporting requirements.
+The Secretary is permitted to rely on examinations conducted by the relevant state supervisory agency under the following conditions: 1)If the category of financial institution is mandated by state law to comply with federal requirements.
+2)If the state supervisory agency is authorized to ensure that the financial institution complies with federal requirements.